taylorjbritt/modelingcoups/README.md

 A major challenge in modeling was the extreme imbalance of the classes: out of 135,637 thousands rows in the REIGN data, only 466 had an attempted coup.
 A model that always predicted a coup wouldn't happen would automatically feature an accuracy upwards of 99.5%, but would completely miss the point of the investigation.
 Instead of focusing on accuracy, I was really curious about training a model with strong recall.
 However, the thing I really cared about was interpretability of the model, so I decided to first focus on a creating an inferential model using a logistic regression.

 In order to deal with the problem of imbalanced classes, I experimented with several techniques while evaluating the performance of a simple logistic regression.
-I found that oversampling and SMOTE tended to perform fairly well, but oversampling offered slightly better recall, so I used it as my resampling method (however, in my pipeline I did build in the option to try downsampling and SMOTE instead.)
+I found that oversampling and SMOTE tended to perform fairly well, but oversampling offered slightly better performance, so I used it as my resampling method (however, in my pipeline I did build in the option to try downsampling and SMOTE instead.)
 I also made sure to stratify my target column when using a test train split to ensure that the model would have a reasonable number of targets to predict on when I tested it.

 I experimented with using Variance Inflation Factors to identify collinear features, but instead decided to use a logistic regression with L1 regularization to pull features to 0.
 After dropping those features, I used a logistic regression with 5-fold cross validation and an elastic net regularizer to derive a list of relative feature importances and their direction: